certtools/intelmq-manager/docs/INSTALL.md

 Therefore you will need authentication and SSL.

+Use IntelMQ Manager only from a browser that can only access internal, trusted sites.
+(Because CSRF development is under way, see [#111](https://github.com/certtools/intelmq-manager/issues/111)).

 In addition, intelmq currently stores plaintext passwords in its configuration files.
 These can be read via intelmq-manager.

 **Never ever allow unencrypted, unauthenticated access to intelmq-manager**.